ricardoom/dominotrono/content/portfolio/nypl-best-books.md

     {{< section_header level="3" text="Prototyping and Wire Framing" >}}

     {{< copy_wrapper class="details-grid__twentyWords copy-block__left" >}}
        My initial wireframes outline the structure of the end-user view.
 These gave substance to the initial concept and allowed the team to discuss the core facets of the application.
-The app had to be WCAG 2.0 Accessible, be functional if JavaScript was disabled.
+The app had to be WCAG 2.0 compliant and be functional if JavaScript was disabled.
 These mockups allowed us to discuss semantics, design, and behavior.
     {{< /copy_wrapper >}}

     {{< image_cld